yesminmarie/gobarber-web/README.md

 </p>

 <h1 id="objective">:bulb: Objective</h1>
 </p>This project is the frontend of the application named GoBarber.
-It allows the customer to make an appointment with a specific barber and the barber can see the appointments of a particular day.
+It allows the barber to view the list of the appointments of a particular day.
 This project was developed using React with Context API and Hooks.</p>

 <h1 id="technologies">:rocket: Technologies</h1>